Alvearie/imaging-ingestion/docs/dicomweb-ingestion-service/overview.md

   BUCKET_PORT: '80'
   BUCKET_REGION: region1
   BUCKET_SUBREGION: ''
 ```

 **S3 Bucket Credentials**

-Create a *Opague Secret* with the API key and access token for accessing the provided object bucket.
+When using S3 as the storage provider, create a *Opague Secret* with the base64 encoded API key and access token for accessing the provided object bucket.

 ```yaml
 kind: Secret